-Great route.
+This is as great route.
 Belay from under the obvious tree.
 Scramble up the class 4 to the base of the left face.
 Follow the crack up and right.
 Cool move onto the ledge about 15 feet off the ground.
 Stand on the ledge and follow the vertical crack up to the horizontal slash (crux) then up and right to the undercling.
 Another badass move on this route is the static move to the undercling.
 (Note: A big hold below the undercling is off limits.
 See red dot.)
 Layback to the ledge, then climb the left of two cracks up to the bolts.

 8 bolts to a 2 chain anchor.
 The bolts are about 10 feet below the summit.
 You can rappel down, or throw some shorter slings around the pinnacle and belay from there.
 Note: a 60m rope is recommended for this route.
-It's possible with a 50m, but not as comfortable.
+It's possible with a 50m, but it is not as comfortable.

 The big flake moves.
 Don't yard on it!

 |By Scott Hudson|

 A very sustained route with a lot of 5.11 moves.
 Some of the clips are difficult, but overall it is well protected.
 Be solid on 5.11 before leading this one.